eitancoronel/AI-Rummikub/README.md

 ---

-Let me know if you have any question here is my Linkdin: https://www.linkedin.com/in/eitan-coronel/
+Let me know if you have any question here is my Linkedin: https://www.linkedin.com/in/eitan-coronel/